Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 The second experience was almost worse than the first.

-I tried explaining it about ten different ways.
-Homeboy wasn’t getting it.
+I tried explaining about it in different ways.
 Then, he killed the chat session because I didn’t respond within a minute of his last message.

 norton chat support